 Glare results when a light source directly in the field of vision is brighter than the eye can comfortably accept.
 Squinting or turning away from a light source is an indication of glare.
 The presence of a bright light in an otherwise dark setting may be distracting or annoying, referred to as discomfort glare, or it may diminish the ability to see other objects in the darkened environment, referred to as disability glare.

 Glare can be reduced by design features that block direct line of sight to the light source and that direct light downward, with little or no light emitted at high (near horizontal) angles, since this light would travel long distances.
 Cutoff-type light fixtures minimize glare because they emit relatively low-intensity light at these angles.

-Current sources of light in the Project area include streetlights, light from the Walmart Distribution parking area, the vehicles traveling along adjacent roadways, and light from nearby residences.
+Current sources of light in the Project area include street lights, light from the Summit Charter Academy parking area, the vehicles traveling along adjacent roadways, and light from nearby residences.
 The Project would necessitate street lighting.
 Such lighting would be subject to the requirements of the Porterville Development Ordinance 300.07, which ensures that outdoor lighting does not produce obtrusive glare onto the public right-of-way or adjoining properties.
 Accordingly, the Project would not create substantial new sources of light or glare.
 Potential impacts are less than significant.

-II.
-AGRICULTURE AND FOREST RESOURCES Would the project:

-- a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland - Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? - b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? - c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? - d.
-Result in the loss of forest land or conversion of forest land to non-forest use? - e.
+RE: AGRICULTURE AND FOREST SOURCES uld the project: Potentially Significant Impact Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? b.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d.
+Result in the loss of forest land or conversion of forest land to non-forest use? e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?